Trespass (album): Songs

 The album opens with "Looking for Someone", beginning with Gabriel's vocal accompanied only by an organ, later described as being "idiosyncratic enough to set them apart from the herd within seconds".
-He came up with the song which was then extended and developed by the group, starting with soul influences which move towards folk as it progresses.
+Gabriel came up with the song as a soul piece, and it was then extended and developed by the group into a more folk direction.
 The coda at the end of the song was written by the group as a whole.
 Paul Stump wrote in 1997 that there is "the barefaced presence of a riff" from "I Am the Walrus" by the Beatles in the song.